 In 2007 a freight train carrying fuel oil derailed along the Vermont Rail line a few miles to the north in Middlebury.

-During 2023 flooding, the evening north-bound Amtrak train to Burlington was halted by flood waters potentially undermining rail tracks in Middlebury and passengers were unloaded at Leicester junction for bus transport.
+The rail lines have since been upgraded.
+However, during 2023 flooding, the evening north-bound Amtrak train to Burlington was halted by flood waters threatening to undermine rail tracks in southern Middlebury and passengers were unloaded at Leicester junction for bus transport.

-VTrans Total Crash Data, 1/2013-11/2023 (http://apps.vtrans.vermont.gov/CrashPublicQueryTool/)
+VTrans Total Crash Data, 1/2013-11/2023 (http://apps.vtrans.vermont.gov/CrashPublicQueryTool/) Future Probability: